maranathaadesanya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Being unique
 Finding lines containing the word 'root'
-Counting the number of lines containing 'bin' in '/etc/passwd' Displaying lines that do not contain 'bin'
+Counting the number of lines containing 'bin' in '/etc/passwd' Displaying lines containing the pattern "root" and 3 lines after then in the file '/etc/passwd' Displaying lines that do not contain 'bin'
 Displaying all the lines of the file '/etc/ssh/sshd_config' Replacing A and c with Z and e